decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

     }))
 ```

 To move, rotate or resize an entity in your scene, change the values on this component incrementally, frame by frame.
 See [Move entities]({{ site.baseurl }}{% post_url /development-guide/2018-02-12-move-entities %}) for more details and best practices.
+You can also use the helper functions in the [utils library](https://www.npmjs.com/package/decentraland-ecs-utils) to achieve this more easily.

 ## Position